mwvgroup/pwv_kpno/rst_source/accessing_data.rst

       2016-11-14 01:15:00  3.9    0.925  6.7    0.425  9.7    0.525   -- ...
                    ...     ...      ...  ...      ...  ...      ...  ... ...

-If no SuomiNet data is available at all during the specified datetime, then the returned table will be empty.
+**Note:** If no SuomiNet data is available at all during the specified datetime, then the returned table will be empty.

 Modeled PWV Data